-Failure to report all colleges previously attended may result in dismissal deemed by the Admissions Committee of Northwest Mississippi Community College.
+Failure to report all colleges previously attended may result in dismissal by the Admissions Committee.

 Transfer students seeking admission to Northwest who are on "academic probation" from another college or university will be accepted on "academic probation" and will be governed by regulations applied to Northwest students on probation.
 Transfer students who are on disciplinary probation, suspension, dismissal, or expulsion from a prior institution must disclose this status to the Office of Admissions and Records.
 This status will be considered in the admissions process.
 Failure to disclose such status prior to admission may result in dismissal from Northwest.